 Participants

 The methods that were used for this research included surveys, interviews, model lessons, transcripts of videos, assessments, as well as observations.
-The teachers were selected through an application process.
-(Appendix A) Teachers had to teach fifth grade math and science in an urban school that had at least 98% of the students qualifying for free and reduced lunch.
+The teachers were selected through an application process (Appendix A).
+Teachers had to teach fifth grade math and science in an urban school that had at least 98% of the students qualifying for free and reduced lunch.
 Teachers that applied also had to have at least 15% of their students labeled as qualifying for Exceptional Student Education (ESE) services.
 (Appendix B) The teachers that submitted an application had to be willing to commit to monthly PLC’s, allowing videotaping to occur in their classroom, implement a STEM integrated lesson every Monday during their science time, keep a reflection log as a teacher and keep documentation in the student notebooks.

 The application was sent to all of our Title I schools (91) with an overview of the program.
 Over eighty teachers applied to be part of the program, from those 65 teachers were chosen.
 These 65 teachers come from 21 schools and were chosen due to the fact that their schools were ones that as the researcher I had the most access to.
 The demographics of the schools range from those with migrant populations to those with a high population of homeless students.
 It is interesting to note that there were 48 female teachers and 17 male teachers selected.
 All of these teachers were departmentalized, teaching just math and science with a classroom of at least 18 fifth graders.
 The years of teaching were also noted with 14% of the teachers in years 1-3, 68% of the teachers in years 3-9, and 18% of the teachers with 10 or more years in the district.
 Teachers’ professional development records were also taken into consideration.
-Teachers had to have completed at least 5 math or science trainings in the past two years to make sure they were up to date on best practices.
-(Appendix C)
+Teachers had to have completed at least 5 math or science trainings in the past two years to make sure they were up to date on best practices (Appendix C).

 Teachers did not receive monetary compensation, though they did receive professional development hours towards recertification for every PLC they attended.
 They also received all necessary materials for their classroom to complete the STEM lessons as well as a copy of the STEM curriculum.
 As part of their participation the teachers were invited to join the district in the already established Hillsborough Robotics Program, along with resources provided.
 All 65 of the teachers that originally started with the program have continued with the PLCs and are continuing to model best practices in STEM education.